 The OOHC agency that managed the young person’s last placement is responsible for providing or arranging support until 25 years of age.
 When a care leaver reaches out for help it is important to provide whatever assistance you can, even if you did not have direct involvement with their time in care.

-It’s important you discuss the different forms of after care support that are available and recommend services or make referrals based on the wishes of the client and their needs at that point in time.
+It’s important you discuss the different forms of after care support that are available and recommend services or make referrals based on their wishes and their needs at that point in time.
 For example, you can provide help with:

-- identifying and clarifying the client’s needs including the level of urgency
+- identifying and clarifying their needs including the level of urgency

-- reviewing and amending the client’s Leaving Care Plan if that is part of your role
+- reviewing and amending their Leaving Care Plan if that is part of your role

-- linking the client back to their OOHC provider if necessary or appropriate
+- linking them back to their OOHC provider if necessary or appropriate

-- joining the young person with services such as Centrelink and targeted products like the Transition to Independent Living Allowance (TILA)
+- joining them with services such as Centrelink and targeted products like the Transition to Independent Living Allowance (TILA)

-- helping young people find accommodation, access education or vocational training, counselling, employment, legal advice, health services or professional services
+- helping them find accommodation, access education or vocational training, counselling, employment, legal advice, health services or professional services

 - providing advice about other government or non-government agencies that can help with family searching, family mediation and family reunion services